Amended by membership February 1, 2006

 6.03 The Board shall have the authority to determine how available operating funds can most effectively be spent in carrying out the mandate of The Chamber.

 6.04 The Board shall have authority to determine signing authority on all accounts, contracts, or documents that are binding on The Chamber.

-6.05 The Board shall have the authority to hire the Executive Director and to determine the terms of employment thereof.
-It shall also have the authority to dismiss its Executive Director for such reasons, as the Board deems necessary in accordance with Labour Standards and practices.
+6.05 The Board shall have the authority to hire the General Manager and to determine the terms of employment thereof.
+It shall also have the authority to dismiss its General Manager for such reasons, as the Board deems necessary in accordance with Labour Standards and practices.

 6.06 The Board shall have the authority to appoint both Standing and Ad-Hoc Committees and to determine the terms of reference thereof.
 Non-Board members may serve as members on Committees established by the Board, provided however, that the appointee is a member in good standing and such appointment is approved by the Board.

 6.06.1 Any external communication from Standing or Ad-Hoc Committees must have approval from the Board of Directors, Executive Committee, or General Manager.